okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/redirect-vs-embedded/index.md

 * Moderate maintenance may be required.
 If using a CDN, maintenance is more limited as it is being kept up-to-date by Okta.
 NPM packages a specific version of the Widget, which means that it may need to be updated in the project periodically.
 Customized or local versions of the Sign-In Widget source code require regular updating.
 * A great level of source code customization control is offered while being drastically easier and more secure than building from scratch.
-* Slightly increased risk in security due to Okta not being able to guarantee that the Sign-In Widget has been implemented correctly.
+* There is a slightly increased risk in security due to Okta not being able to guarantee that the Sign-In Widget has been implemented correctly.
 Specifically, the application code may have the ability to access the credentials that the user has entered into the Sign-In Widget, which need to be kept secure.
 * XSS (cross-site scripting) attacks on your application may result in stolen sign-in credentials.
 * A higher level of effort to integrate and maintain is required compared to the Okta-hosted Sign-In Widget.
 * Keeps the user in the application, reducing redirects to and from Okta.